drawbuildplay/blog/content/blog/how-to-save-your-new-car-from-kicking-feet.md

 +++
 categories = []
 date = "2019-03-16T00:00:00-04:00"
-description = "Got a new car, but you don't want your kids to mess up the seats.
-Try this amazing new find I found to keep your seats looking like new." draft = true social_media_images = [] social_media_text = "" title = "How To Save your New Car From Kicking Feet" [images] name = "Seat Protector from Kicking Feet" src = "/uploads/fullsizeoutput_1d24.jpeg"
+description = "Got a new car, but you don't want your kids to mess up the seats with the little muddy feet.
+Try this amazing easy new DIY find I found to keep your seats looking like new." draft = true social_media_images = ["/uploads/Kick Mats.png"] social_media_text = "Kick Mats will save your car from those little muddy kicking feet" title = "DIY How To Save your New Car From Little Muddy Kicking Feet" [images] name = "Seat Protector from Kicking Feet" src = "/uploads/fullsizeoutput_1d24.jpeg"